Talks

 Smartwatch Hacking

-Royal Hacking Lab has been visited by a Scottish University.
-Dr. Emre Süren demonstrated a real-world attack on smartwatches tampering the communication traffic.
+Dr. Emre Süren demonstrated a real-world attack on smartwatches tampering the communication traffic to an audience from a Scottish University.

 Vulnerability Research in the AI Era

-Cybercampus Sverige hosted Women4Cyber where Dr. Emre Süren presented his study in vulnerability research in the AI ecosystem and redesign vulnerability research methods based on LLMs.
+Dr. Emre Süren presented his study in vulnerability research in the AI ecosystem and redesign vulnerability research methods based on LLMs at an event hosted for Women4Cyber.
 He also provided insights regarding why AI services are considered critical services and the ultimate attack surface.

 Smartwatch Hacking Demonstrated

-Royal Hacking Lab hosted the KTH Rector with the rector’s advisory committee for fundraising.
-Our researcher Emre Süren, Ph.D. demonstrated an attack on smartwatches tampering with the communication traffic.
+Dr. Emre Süren demonstrated an attack on smartwatches tampering with the communication traffic to the KTH Rector and the rector’s advisory committee for fundraising.
 The vulnerabilities in this demo were discovered in a lab research.

 Sweden’s Threat Intelligence